 - Your role on the professional team

 - Coping with loss and transition

 - Complete the Resource Family Application form and supporting documents.
 You'll be fingerprinted for your background check.
 (There are no fees.)
 Approval takes approximately 90 days once the application is submitted.

 - Train for CPR and First Aid certification.

-- Arrange a home visit with a Family Youth and Children social worker, who’ll evaluate the home for safety, comfort and bedroom space.
+- Arrange a home visit with a social worker, who will evaluate the home for safety, comfort and bedroom space.

-- Interview with a Family Youth and Children social worker to discuss matching a child with your family situation and preferences.
+- Interview with a social worker to discuss matching a child with your family situation and preferences.

 When the background check is complete and the requirements are met, you will be eligible to care for a foster child.